redpen-cc/redpen-doc/source/output.rst

 Output Formats
 ===============

-RedPen supports three types of output formats ("Plain text", "XML", and "JSON" format).
+RedPen supports three basic output formats  - "Plain text", "XML", and "JSON".

 Plain text
 -----------
-Plain text output format consists of the following blocks.
+Plain text output format consists of the following lines.

 .. code-block:: none

     FILE_NAME:LINE_NUM: ValidationError[ERROR_TYPE], ERROR_MESSAGE at line: SENTENCE

+An alternate plain text form (plain2) prints each sentence, followed by all of the errors found that relate to that sentence.

 XML
 ----
-The top block of the XML output format is **validation-result** block which contains multiple **error** blocks.
+The top section of the XML output format is **validation-result** element which contains multiple **error** sections.
-The error block has the following sub-blocks.
+Each error seciton has the following sub-elements.

 .. table::